 Due to the complexity of their reconstruction algorithm, τ -jets have also to be checked.
-Table 7 lists the reconstruction efficiencies in Delphes for the hadronic τ -jets from $H, Z \to \tau^+\tau^-$.
+Table 7 lists the reconstruction efficiencies in Delphes for the hadronic τ -jets from $H, Z \to \tau^+ \tau^-$.
 The mass of the Higgs boson is set successively to 140 and 300 GeV/ c^2 .
-The inclusive gauge boson productions ($pp \to HX$ and $pp \to ZX$) are performed with MADGRAPH/MADEVENT and the τ lepton decay and further hadronisation are handled by PYTHIA/ TAUOLA.
-All reconstructed τ -jets are 1-prong, and follow the definition described in section ??, which is very close to an algorithm of the CMS experiment [21].
+The inclusive gauge boson productions $(pp \rightarrow HX \text{ an d } pp \rightarrow ZX)$ are performed with MadGraph/MadEvent and the τ lepton decay and further hadronisation are handled by Pythia/ Tauola.
+All reconstructed τ jets are 1-prong, and follow the definition described in section ??, which is very close to an algorithm of the CMS experiment [21].
 At last, corresponding efficiencies published by the CMS and ATLAS experim ents are quoted for comparison.
 The agreement is good enough at this level to validate the τ -reconstruction.